Botond-Osvath-Hobby/meeting-scribe/README.md

 dotnet run --project MeetingScribe.Web/MeetingScribe.Web.csproj
 ```

-Open `https://localhost:5001` (or `http://localhost:5000`) and upload a Hungarian meeting video (MP4/MOV/MKV/AVI/WEBM, max 2 GB).
+Open `https://localhost:5001` (or `http://localhost:5000`) and upload a Hungarian meeting recording (video: MP4/MOV/MKV/AVI/WEBM or audio: MP3/WAV/M4A/FLAC/OGG, max 2 GB).
 The app:

-1. Saves the file temporarily (no database needed).
+1. Saves the file temporarily (no database needed) and streams live stage updates to the UI (upload → transcription → summary).
-2. Calls `python/processor.py` which:
+2. Runs `python/processor.py`, which:
    - Transcribes Hungarian speech with Whisper.
    - Builds timestamped notes.
    - Summarizes business decisions via a Transformers model.
-3. Displays the raw notes and a decision-focused summary.
+3. Displays the raw notes and a decision-focused summary without leaving the page.

 ## Configuration